If a Tree Is Growing Upon a Property Line, Who Gets to Decide What Happens With the Tree?

-A Helpful Guide For How to Understand the Various Liabilities and Legal Issues That May Arise From Tree Ownership, Maintenance, or Interference, among other things
+A Helpful Guide For How to Understand the Various Liabilities and Legal Issues That May Arise From Tree Ownership or Maintenance

 Although trees are extensively found throughout our urban and rural landscape, we often take the value of trees for granted.
 We also often fail to fully appreciate the potential for legal issues to arise from incidents involving tree ownership or tree management.
 Among other things, legal issues may involve border trees, hazard trees, healthy trees, or nuisance trees.

 Duty of Care